AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Add more RNA/DNA shield to the sample to bring total volume to 1000 µL.

 - Place Safe-Lock tubes in specified Bullet Blender adapters.
-Fill Bullet Blender with dry ice.
+Fill Bullet Blender with dry ice and pre cool.

-- Bead beat tubes at high speed for 2 minutes.
+- Bead beat tubes at high speed (8) for 4 minutes.

-- Beat beat tubes at high speed for 2 minutes.

-- Spin down in mini centrifuge for 1 minute.
+- Spin down at 3000 rcf in a centrifuge for 1 minute.

 - Remove 500 µL of liquid sample from the safe-lock sample tube into a new tube to proceed with extraction.
 Save the leftover sample + beads at -80°C.